greg0x/zforge/memory-bank/projectbrief.md

 - Operators of cryptocurrency wallet software platforms (including Zashi, Brave Wallet, etc.)
 - Operators of ASIC based proof of work miners on the Zcash blockchain
 - Operators of "finalizers" (known more commonly as validators) as Zcash prepares to transition to a hybrid Proof of Work / Proof of Stake consensus algorithm.
+- Operators of block explorers on the Zcash network

 ## Technical Preferences (optional)
 - [Zebra](https://github.com/ZcashFoundation/zebra) for the Zcash full node